leow406/Anakin/README.md

 TOKEN = "YOUR BOT TOKEN"
 ```

-To setup the spotify credentials, you will need to create and app on the [Spotify developper page](https://developer.spotify.com/dashboard "Spotify developper page") and enter the given creds here :
+To setup the spotify credentials, you will need to create an app on the [Spotify developer page](https://developer.spotify.com/dashboard "Spotify developper page") and enter the given creds here :

 ```python
 SPOTIPY_CLIENT_ID = "CLIENT ID"
 SPOTIPY_CLIENT_SECRET = "CLIENT SECRET"
 ```
-You will also need to specify in which channel the player will be sent :
+You will also need to specify in which channel the player will be sent:
 ```python
 PLAYER_CHANNEL_ID = 123456789123456789